t1b3r1um/LyricRipper/README.md

                     ├── 01 - Awesome Song.lrc
                     └── cover.jpg

-If you are using an application like Plexwith your media library, this could cause problems.
+If you are using an application like Plex with your media library, this could cause problems.
 The sample config.yaml implies you have "extrafiles" installed as well: https://github.com/Holzhaus/beets-extrafiles

 -mediainfo
     -Tool to grab metadata from the encoded audio file

+-flac
+    - Flac's media codec is needed if not already installed.
+If you are wanting to rip to MP3, you'll need the appropriate codec (probably LAME)
 # Utility Scripts
 The util folder contains two scripts:
 - post-lyrics.sh